-Abstract: The Geocentric Datum of Australia 2020 (GDA2020) is Australia's new and much improved national datum.
-It is based on a single, nationwide least squares network adjustment that rigorously propagates uncertainty.
-This paper explores three options to include Network Real-Time Kinematic (NRTK) observations and their Positional Uncertainty (PU) in the survey control network of New South Wales (NSW) via the GDA2020 state adjustment.
-In the first option, PU is empirically estimated based on a dataset of more than 1,500 observations to obtain values that can be uniformly applied to all NRTK observations.
-In the second option, PU is calculated for each NRTK observation, based on the coordinate quality indicators provided by the Global Navigation Satellite System (GNSS) equipment.
-Both options continue to treat NRTK observations as point-based position solutions, resulting in poor correlation with surrounding survey control marks.
-The third option overcomes this issue by utilising the automatically computed GNSS baselines between NRTK observations and their Virtual Reference Station (VRS) to create a connected network that can be adjusted like a static GNSS network.
+The Geocentric Datum of Australia 2020 (GDA2020) is Australia's new national datum and based on a single, nationwide least squares network adjustment that rigorously propagates uncertainty.
+This paper provides a status update on the growing GDA2020 state adjustment and investigates three options to include Network Real-Time Kinematic (NRTK) observations and their Positional Uncertainty (PU) in the NSW survey control network via the GDA2020 state adjustment.
+First, PU is empirically estimated based on a dataset of more than 1,500 observations to obtain values that can be uniformly applied to all NRTK observations.
+Second, PU is calculated for each NRTK observation, based on the coordinate quality indicators provided by the Global Navigation Satellite System (GNSS) equipment.
+However, both options continue to treat NRTK observations as point-based position solutions, resulting in poor correlation with surrounding survey control marks.
+The third option overcomes this issue by exploiting the automatically computed GNSS baselines between NRTK observations and their Virtual Reference Station (VRS) to create a connected network that can be adjusted like a static GNSS network.
 Using a typical urban NRTK survey in Sydney as an example, it is shown that this method offers a rigorous computation of PU, while maintaining the quick and easy nature of NRTK positioning.

-Keywords: Datum modernisation, national datum, network adjustment, network-based positioning, Positional Uncertainty, Virtual Reference Station
+KEYWORDS: GDA2020, least squares network adjustment, NRTK, Positional Uncertainty, Virtual Reference Station.

-1 Introduction
+1 INTRODUCTION